FirelyTeam/Vonk.Plugin.ExampleOperation/README.md

 * Instance level interaction:<br>
     > GET [base]/[Resource]/[id]/$test

+ You should get a response back from the FHIR server containing an OperationOutcome.
+ It should report that $test was executed sucessfully.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details